 Having the technical skills and knowledge to successfully execute your responsibilities is only part of being the best you can be within your organization.
-In addition, you also need to have skills that will allow you to effectively work with others and help you stand out the rest of the year!
+In addition, you also need to have essential soft skills that will allow you to effectively work with others and help you stand out in 2020.

 No matter what your position, organization, or industry, you work with people and these people-skills are the most valuable when it comes to being recognized by your boss’s boss.

-Gen Y will change jobs on average 9 times during their career.
+Gen Y will change jobs on average 9 times during their careers.
 According to a recent Millennial Branding report, 45% of Millennials will choose workplace flexibility over pay.
-An openness to change is standard for 21st century workforce and there’s no going back.
+An openness to change is standard for the 21st-century workforce and there’s no going back.